fluxusfrequency/blog/how-to-write-a-technical-blog-post.md

 ### Shout It From The Housetops

 This final point is probably obvious, but you'll want to promote your work as much as you can around the web once it finally goes live.
 Here are some good places to self-promote.

+Minimum: Twitter, HN, Reddit as soon as it comes out.

 - Twitter
 - Hacker News